Andrea Cole

-Andrea Cole is a Canadian former Paralympic swimmer.
+Andrea Cole (born 29 January 1984) is a Canadian former Paralympic swimmer.
 She competed as a member of Team Canada at the 2000 Summer Paralympics, 2004 Summer Paralympics, and 2008 Summer Paralympics.
 She set a Canadian record in the women's SM8 200-m individual medley in 2002 with a time of 3:03.04, which was beaten in 2016.

 Early life

 Cole was born and raised in Thunder Bay, Ontario.
 She began swimming after her mother read an article about a Paralympic swimmer.

 Career

 Cole was selected to compete with Team Canada's National Swimming Team during the 2000 Summer Paralympics.
 In 2002, Cole set a new Canadian women's record for fastest SM8 200-m individual medley with a time of 3:03.04.
 This record was later beaten in 2016 by Abi Tripp.
 Cole was named to Team Canada's National Swimming Team for the 2004 Summer Paralympics where she won a silver medal in the 4X100m freestyle relay and bronze in the 100m butterfly.
 As a result, she was named a co-recipient of the 2005 Janet Dunn Award from the Canadian Cerebral Palsy Sport Association.